 Nature has long been a subject that fuels my inclination to draw.
 The imagery I create reveals my affinity for details, delight in colour, desire for accuracy, and tendency to spend a lot of time doing research about my subjects.
 Whatever the medium, I believe that art is a way of learning, both for the artist and for the viewers of the artwork.
 Through art I’ve been fortunate to explore subjects as diverse as ecology, zoology, paleontology, botany, and archaeology, along with a variety of cultural subjects.
 My passion for learning and telling stories through art has propelled me through a 21-year career as a full-time, self-employed artist.

-My experience includes projects small and large.
+My experience as a scientific illustrator, artist, and designer includes projects small and large.
 A sampling:

 - Several interpretive sign illustrations for a local municipality’s natural areas